-The Mekong Delta is located in the south-western region of Vietnam, and is comprised of a series of distributaries attached to the Mekong River that empty into the East Sea.
+The Mekong Delta is located in the south-western region of Vietnam and comprised of a series of distributaries attached to the Mekong River that empty into the East Sea.
 The area is home to over 1,000 species of animal, and tropical plants line the banks.

-What truly entices explorers to this river and its distributaries is the life that has thrived along its waters and banks.
+What truly entices explorers is its distributaries and the life that has thrived along its waters and banks.
 The main, and sometimes only, mode of transportation around the Delta is by boat as many of the communities are only accessible by canals.

-While floating along the network of distributaries and rivers, you can visit with the locals and try local foods like coconut candy, rice cake, and honey tea.
-It’s a great tourist destination for anyone seeking a mix of tropical landscape and cultural experience.
+While floating along with the network of distributaries and rivers, you can visit with the locals and try local foods like coconut candy, rice cake, and honey tea.
+It’s a great tourist destination for anyone seeking a mix of tropical landscapes and cultural experiences.

 Cu Chi Tunnel Tours

-As one of the more historical sites in Ho Chi Minh City, the Cu Chi Tunnels provide visitors with a glimpse of the past.
-Built during the Vietnam War by the Viet Cong to infiltrate the city, the intricate 75 mile long system of tunnels is still around today for anyone who wants to revisit this dark period South Vietnam history.
+As one of the most historically significant sites around Ho Chi Minh City, the Cu Chi Tunnels provide visitors with a glimpse into the past.
+Built during the Vietnam War by the Viet Cong to infiltrate the city, the intricate 250-km long system of tunnels is still around today for anyone who wants to revisit this dark period South Vietnam history.

-The tours of the tunnels explore their history and the harsh conditions in which the soldiers lived while fighting the South Vietnamese government and United States military.
+The tours of the tunnels explore their history and the harsh conditions in which the soldiers lived while fighting the South Vietnamese government and the United States military.
 See the small, dark tunnels in which the Viet Cong worked and dealt with malaria, scarce food, and a lack of fresh air and light.